 According to my mother, my father showed a different side of himself after my birth.
 I am the three children they had together.
 My mother said our father drank a lot and used drugs.
 I remember my father lying across the kitchen floor and being on trial for telling someone that he abused my mother.

 On the other hand, I have some good memories.
 One day, my brother and I were teasing some neighboring children.
 They called our bluff and chased us from outside of our apartment to the top floor of our apartment building.
 Thankfully, my father answered opened our apartment, thereby scaring the children away.
 In addition, my father showed a gentle side by feeding me bread and giving words of encouragement after I swallowed a fishbone.

 After 4 and 1/2 years of feeling like a punching bag, a single parent, and a receptacle for voiced pain, my mother chose to leave my father and make a better life for herself and their three children.
 At the time, I was months short of my 5th birthday, the eldest boy 3, and the baby boy just turned one.

 Over the years, I struggled with my emotions and feelings towards my father.
 I was most upset about seeing my mother struggling to provide for three growing children.
 The infrequent phone calls I had with him over the past 40 years left me feeling more angry, confused, and disappointed until I realized that unhealed wounds could rob us of the gift of life.

-So, I have reasons to be angry, but I refuse to because my father was and still is one of my first and greatest teachers.
+So, I have reasons to be angry, but I refuse to live in anger because my father was and still is one of my first and greatest teachers.